Final US Campaign Blitz For Harris And Trump - UrduPoint

 Now a race of dramatic twists, including two bids to kill Trump and Harris's shock late entrance, is coming down to the most viciously fought-over battleground.

-Harris will spend the whole day campaigning in the rust-belt state of Pennsylvania, culminating in a huge rally in its biggest city Philadelphia featuring singer Lady Gaga.
+Harris will spend the whole day campaigning in the rust-belt state of Pennsylvania, culminating in a huge rally in Philadelphia featuring singer Lady Gaga.
 Trump will travel to North Carolina, Pennsylvania and then Michigan.

-In a sign of how crucial Pennsylvania is to their chances of occupying the Oval Office, Trump and Harris will even hold dueling rallies in the industrial city of Pittsburgh.

-Pennsylvania is the single biggest swing state prize under the US Electoral College system, which awards influence in line with population.

 Recent Stories